 President: Dr John Collins

 Brief Biography: A student of the Canadian Jesuit philosopher - theologian Bernard Lonergan John's PhD was on the topic of practical theology and theological method.
-John has an interest in the relationship between the human scieces and theology with a particular concern for the application of pyschoanalytic theory to ecclesial groups and organisations.
+John has an interest in the relationship between the human sciences and theology with a particular concern for the application of pyschoanalytic theory to ecclesial groups and organisations.
 John is a Lecturer in Pastoral/Practical Theology at the Catholic Institute of Sydney.
 John is also an Adjunct Lecturer in Theology at the Australian Catholic University.

-Vice President: Dr Zachariah (Zach) Duke
+Vice President: Dr Doug Hynd

-Treasurer: Dr Robert (Bob) Dixon
+Treasurer: Dr Bob Dixon